-Documenting Assets: Elderly or Disabled Family Deduction D. ELDERLY OR DISABLED FAMILY DEDUCTION Is the head of household, spouse, or co-head at least 62 years of age or of the head of household, spouse, or co-head a person with a disability?
+D. ELDERLY OR DISABLED FAMILY DEDUCTION Is the head of household, spouse, or co-head at least 62 years of age or Is the head of household, spouse, or co-head a person with a disability?
 Information About Supplemental Security Income Payments Yes, recipients of Supplemental Security Income (SSI) are, by definition, disabled.
 SSI is a federal program that provides monthly payments to individuals with disabilities, blindness, or those aged 65 or older, who have limited income and resources.
 To qualify for SSI, an individual must have a physical or mental impairment that prevents them from working and is expected to last for at least a year or result in death.
-You are not being asked to disclose any details or specifics regarding the type or natu to disclose that you, or someone in your household, meets one of the categories above Based on the above, do you or anyone in your household have a "Special Need"?
-I do not wish to furnish information regarding special needs (Initia e.
-YES X NO William, HOH, is a person with a the household is eligible for th Yes How much is the deduction? \$525 03
+You are not being asked to disclose any details or specifics regarding the type or natt to disclose that you, or someone in your household, meets one of the categories about Based on the above, do you or anyone in your household have a "Special Need"?
+I do not wish to furnish information regarding special needs (Initial YES X NO a disability.
+Does this mean that e Elderly/Disabled Deduction?
+How much is the deduction?